blnaxblachbl/tit-ui/README.md

 <img width="35%" src="./images/toast/default-thems.jpg"/>

-You can provide custom themes.
+You can use custom themes.
 Provide thems to the Toast component props:

 ```javascript
 import { Provider } from 'tit-ui'